 Vasquez pleaded guilty to aggravated first-degree murder and was sentenced to life in prison.

-Trooper Saunders had served with the agency for nine years.
-He was survived by his expectant wife and 2-year-old daughter, parents and sister.
+Trooper Saunders served the Washington State Patrol for nine years.
+He is survived by his wife and daughter and son.